xeusteerapat/xeusteerapat.github.io/src/posts/2022-03-27/introduction-to-docker.md

 ### Create Docker Images

-- `Dockerfile` is a configuration file on how the container should behave
+- `Dockerfile` is a configuration file on how the container should behave.
+A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
+Using `docker build` command, users can create an automated build that executes several command-line instructions in succession.

 ![dockerfile.jpg](dockerfile.jpg)